programORdie2/cozyCSS/README.md

 ## Docs
-For information about installing, components and customizing CozyCSS, see the docs (commins soon, sorry!)
+For information about installing, components and customizing CozyCSS, see the [docs](https://programordie2.github.io/cozyCSS/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details